Critical raw materials: History and background

-Terminology and country definitions
+Terminology

-"Critical minerals" or "critical raw materials" are raw materials designated by governments as critical for their economies.
-There is no single list of such materials, as the list varies from country to country, as does the definition of "critical".
-They are often referred to as "CRMs".

-For advanced industrial economies the commonly used terms "critical minerals" or "critical raw materials" refer to materials required for their strategic industries where there is a risk of interruption to supply.
+"Critical minerals" or "critical raw materials", often referred to as "CRMs", are raw materials designated by governments as critical for their economies.
+There is no single list of such materials, as the list varies from country to country, as does the definition of "critical", which varies with time and is context-specific.
+A general definition is:…non-fuel materials that are considered essential to the modern economy – especially energy, defence, and technology – but whose supply is at risk due to their limited availability or geopolitical factors like where they're located or processed.For advanced industrial economies the commonly used terms "critical minerals" or "critical raw materials" refer to materials required for their strategic industries where there is a risk of interruption to supply.
 The Minerals Security Partnership (MSP) is a transnational association whose members seek to secure a stable supply of raw materials for their economies.
 On 5 April 2024, MSP partners launched the Minerals Security Partnership Forum to enhance cooperation in respect of CRM critical to "green and digital transitions".

-According to the Intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development (IGF), criticality has no agreed definition, varies with time, and is specific to country and context.

-US
+On February 24, 2026, during the 2026 Critical Minerals Ministerial, the U.S. Department of State launched the Forum on Resource Geostrategic Engagement (FORGE) as the successor to the MSP.
+FORGE seeks strengthen diversified, resilient, and secure critical minerals supply chains.

+National and regional actions

+United States

-The United States 2023 Final Critical Materials List includes critical materials for energy (sometimes known as the "electric 18") (Note: aluminum, cobalt, copper, dysprosium, electrical steel, fluorine, gallium, iridium, lithium, magnesium, natural graphite, neodymium, nickel, platinum, praseodymium, silicon, silicon carbide and terbium) together with 50 critical minerals.
+The United States 2023 Final Critical Materials List includes critical materials for energy (sometimes known as the "electric 18") (Note: Aluminum, cobalt, copper, dysprosium, electrical steel, fluorine, gallium, iridium, lithium, magnesium, natural graphite, neodymium, nickel, platinum, praseodymium, silicon, silicon carbide and terbium) together with 50 critical minerals.
 (Note: Aluminum, antimony, arsenic, barite, beryllium, bismuth, cerium, cesium, chromium, cobalt, dysprosium, erbium, europium, fluorspar, gadolinium, gallium, germanium, graphite, hafnium, holmium, indium, iridium, lanthanum, lithium, lutetium, magnesium, manganese, neodymium, nickel, niobium, palladium, platinum, praseodymium, rhodium, rubidium, ruthenium, samarium, scandium, tantalum, tellurium, terbium, thulium, tin, titanium, tungsten, vanadium, ytterbium, yttrium, zinc, and zirconium.)
 The 2025 Critical Mineral List included ten new minerals.